shanderson10/City-Rankings-and-Health-Metrics/README.md

 - Combine the above features (e.g., rank, happiness, obesity levels, life expectancy) to build a predictive model.
 - Use machine learning techniques like regression analysis or classification models to predict overall quality of life and health outcomes.

+## Questions Answered on city rankings and health metrics:
+1. Are higher-ranked cities consistently happier?
+2. What impact do rising obesity rates have on average life expectancy across different cities?
+3. What combination of factors (e.g., rank, happiness, obesity rates) best predicts overall quality of life?
+4. Do cities in certain regions consistently perform better or worse in these metrics?
+5. What interventions could cities prioritize to improve quality of life and health outcomes?

 #  Rank vs Happiness levels(Country)

 #from matplotlib import pyplot as plt